 Putting down the flooring took a lot of annoying cuts.
 It says on the package that you can cut the flooring with a box cutter, but that is a big, fat lie.
 I mean, you can use just a box cutter if you can bench press your own weight, or you have a $300 box cutter that also cuts diamonds.
 Eventually, we just ended up taking out the jigsaw instead.

-The gluing and placing was not too bad, just a bit messy.
+The gluing and placement were not too bad, just a bit messy.
 We had three people working on the job, so teamwork helped considerably.
 They recommend that you don't walk on it for 24 hours, so you have to plan accordingly.
 We also used the 100-lbs roller that they recommended, and I think that was crucial.
 Not a lot of home stores rent them, though.
 (So you might need to do some extended searching to find a place that does.)

 How We Felt About the Project